tony-zeidan/DreamTeam-Risk-SYSC3110/README.md

    From Milestone two:
-       The GUI and risk game is implemented using a MVC approach. we created a RiskFrame, which is the main view that holds two other JPanels, RiskMapPane that handles the map points and labels updates, and
+       The GUI and risk game is implemented using a MVC approach. we created a RiskFrame, which is the main com.dreamteam.view that holds two other JPanels, RiskMapPane that handles the map points and labels updates, and
        RiskEventPane which deals with the event descriptions updates, such as dice rolls and unit losses.
 Each JPanel is added to the
        GameSingleton class (which is our model) as a RiskGameHandler, placed in an ArrayList as it is efficient at iterating over items and for our design we do not remove any items at any time.
 Our controller RiskController listens for territory selections, attack or end turn button clicks and